PavanRangani/docs/docs/prd/estate-plan/will.md

 ### UI Rule

 Mockup //TODO

+- When no Will available then show `No Will Available` message.

 - For Codicil -  `No Codicil Available`.
 - For Trust - `No Trust Available` .